tayganr/purviewlab/modules/module07.md

     ![Assets KPI](../images/module07/07.02-assets-kpi.png)

-3. Further down the page you will find additional **data visualisations**, typically these tiles will allow interactive filtering and the ability to drill-down into the underlying detail by clicking **View more**.
+3. Further down the page you will find additional **data visualizations**, typically these tiles will allow interactive filtering and the ability to drill-down into the underlying detail by clicking **View more**.
 The Assets page includes the following **graphs**:

     **Asset Count per Source Type**